Life-saving Things

 Together

 Together is a beautiful place to be.
-Relationships are complicated — difficult though.
+Relationships are complicated, difficult though.

 We tuck away, isolate, insulate, easily offend, and get easily offended.
 Blame gets strewn, and the benefit of the doubt is not often offered.
 We forget the good amidst the bad, against the mad.

-When will we learn that we’re all merely man, doing our best to communicate how we can?
+When will we learn that we’re all merely men, doing our best to communicate how we can?
 The perfect words are not always known, nor when to rescue, stand down, or how to never misstep.
 Don’t people know that we don’t always know?

 The pressure to perform, to please, is all-encompassing.
 It smothers and drowns, ruins days, wreaks havoc, kills relationships and souls too.
 The aim then is letting go of letting down.
 Accepting disappointment and disappointing.
 Embracing grace instead, room to grow is the goal.